palomadett/Deep_Learning_Final/README.md

 Apply the UNet1D denoiser.

-Save figures in the results/ folder.
+Save figures in the results/ folder

-Save model checkpoints in the checkpoints/ folder.\